Your Complete Guide to SSL/TLS and HTTPS

 Option 2: Use the DreamHost Control Panel

-We’ve already shown you how DreamHost makes it easy to purchase and activate an SSL/TLS certificate straight from your control panel.
-You can actually use a similar process to add a third-party certificate as well.
+We’ve already shown you how DreamHost makes it easy to purchase and activate an SSL/TLS certificate from your control panel.
+You can use a similar process to add a third-party certificate.

-You will need to add the SSL/TLS certificate itself, along with your private key and the certificate signing request.
+You will need to add the SSL/TLS certificate, along with your private key and the certificate signing request.
 If you have an intermediate certificate, you will also need to add that information here.
-It’s important that these all come from the same CA and were purchased simultaneously, otherwise they will not be compatible.
+It’s important that these all come from the same CA and were purchased simultaneously, otherwise, they will not be compatible.

-Also, make sure that you include everything when you add in this information.
+Also, you’ll want to make sure that you include everything when you add in this information.
 For example, when you paste in your certificate, you should also include the lines —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—– at the beginning and end respectively.